Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

    **Note:** It may take about 10 minutes from when dnsmasq is restarted to when the BMCs pick up new DHCP leases.

-   This step will check all management nodes except ncn-m001-mgmt since that has an external connection and could not be booted by itself as the PIT node.
+   This step will check all management nodes except `ncn-m001-mgmt` because that has an external connection and could not be booted by itself as the PIT node.

    ```bash